-All young people are expected throughout their period in secure care to participate in:
+All children and young people are expected throughout their period in secure care to participate in:

-- Education: each young person will have an individualised care and education programme, which will identify and support progress towards educational targets.
-A range of subjects and planned education activities are available and young people are supported to take exams.
-Under the Education (Additional Support for Learning) (Scotland) Act 2009, all young people subject to Compulsory Supervision Orders (CSOs) are deemed to have additional support needs which require to be identified and planned for.
-Young people not subject to CSOs may also have additional support needs.
+- Education: each child or young person will have an individualised education plan, which will identify and support progress towards educational targets.
+Secure centres are subject to the same expectations and inspected against the same national standards as all schools.
+Each secure centre will offer education in line with the Curriculum for Excellence; national qualification and wider achievement awards; youth employment and training services; and liaison with external agencies such as colleges and training providers for transitions.
+Under the Education (Additional Support for Learning) (Scotland) Act 2009, all children subject to Compulsory Supervision Orders (CSOs) are deemed to have additional support needs which require to be identified and planned for.
+Children or young people not subject to CSOs may also have additional support needs.
 The duties of education authorities and other agencies to develop and review coordinated support plans are set out in the legislation detailed in the resources below.

-- Programmes identified as part of the Child’s Plan: to address areas of need and risk.
+- Interventions identified as part of the Child’s Plan: to address areas of need and risk.

 All units are fully staffed and the roles and responsibilities of social care staff include:

-- Assessing, supervising, monitoring and supporting young people to promote their wellbeing, protection and development
+- Assessing, supervising, monitoring and supporting children and young people to promote their wellbeing, protection and development

-- Individual and group work with young people to address issues of need and risk, including related to reoffending; develop and maintain supportive relationships; and prepare for transitions and independence
+- Individual and group work with children and young people to address issues of need and risk, including related to reoffending; develop and maintain supportive relationships; and prepare for transitions and independence.

 - Maintenance of safe group living environments

 - Pro-social modelling